-(a) Town/Community Councils - explore further opportunities to devolve management and running costs.

-- (b) Community Toilet Scheme the inclusion of & use of toilets in local retail outlets. - (c) Portable toilet provision control of provision for events and festivals. - (d) Signage effective communication & information to identify/promote facilities. - (e) 24-hour access the Night Time Economy consider 24 hour access where practical. - (f) Web design toilet mapping the increasing use of hard copy and electronic media. - (g) Health & Safety controlling safety, security, vandalism and anti-social behaviour. - (h) Changing Places the identification of potential sites within future developments.
+- (a) Town/Community Councils explore further opportunities to devolve management and running costs, thus building on the excellent work already undertaken by many Town and Community Councils. - (b) Community Toilet Scheme the inclusion of & use of toilets in local retail outlets. - (c) Portable toilet provision control of provision for events and festivals. - (d) Signage effective communication & information to identify/promote facilities. - (e) 24-hour access the Night Time Economy consider 24 hour access where practical. - (f) Web design toilet mapping the increasing use of hard copy and electronic media. - (g) Health & Safety controlling safety, security, vandalism and anti-social behaviour. - (h) Changing Places the identification of potential sites within future developments.

-The formation of a Toilet Strategy Study Group (TSSG) is being recommended as the initial driver to assimilate all relevant information gathered and held on public provision across the council.
+The formation of a Officer Study Group is being recommended as the initial driver to assimilate all relevant information gathered and held on public provision across the council.
 The group can then set down goals and timetables to help officers and partners understand the strategy development and to create an amenable working environment for its delivery.

-Once the Study group has been assembled then the next phase would be to liaise with local commercial/business representatives and other representative groups to have an input on future opportunities.
+Once the study group has been assembled then the next phase would be to liaise with local commercial/business representatives and other representative groups to have an input on future opportunities.